 The Court finds no reason to doubt the fairness of the process by which the parties arrived at a settlement agreement.
-Plaintiffs and defendants arrived at the agreement after three formal sessions of arm's length mediation with the Honorable Layne Phillips.
-Moreover, the settlement was reached only after the parties agreed to Judge Phillips' double-blind mediator's proposal.
-In addition, settlement occurred after two years of litigation and extensive fact discovery, and thus counsel for all parties were experienced and familiar with the factual and legal issues in the case.
+Plaintiffs and defendants arrived at the agreement after four formal sessions of arm's length mediation with former judge Layn Phillips and two settlement conferences with Magistrate Judge Wilkinson.
+In addition, settlement occurred after three years of litigation and extensive fact discovery, and thus counsel for all parties were experienced and familiar with the factual and legal issues in the case.

-In addition, the settlement does not appear to give preferential treatment to the lead plaintiff or any segment of the class.
-Indeed, DPPs assert that they have no intention of seeking incentive payments for the settlement class representatives, so that the lead plaintiffs would recover on the same basis as all class members.
+In addition, the settlement does not appear to give preferential treatment to the named plaintiffs or any segment of the class.
+Indeed, DPPs assert that they have no intention of seeking incentive payments for the settlement class representatives so that the lead plaintiffs would recover on the same basis as all class members.
 To the extent that class members' claims exceed the Net Settlement Fund, each claimant will be compensated on a pro rata basis according to the claimant's calculated loss under the allocation plan.
-Thus, the court finds the allocation plan to be fair and unbiased.
+Thus, the Court finds the allocation plan to be fair and unbiased.

 Next, the Court has studied the "Released Claims" provision in the Settlement and finds it reasonable.
-The Agreement provides that it is intended to forever and completely release Hayward from all "Released Claims," which are defined as:
+The Agreement provides that it is intended to forever and completely release Pentair from all "Released Claims," which are defined as:

-any and all claims, demands, actions, suits, proceedings, causes of action, damages, liabilities, costs, expenses, penalties and attorneys' fees, of any nature whatsoever, whether class, individual, or otherwise in nature, whether directly, representatively, derivatively or in any other capacity, that Releasors, or each of them, ever had, now has, or hereafter can, shall, or may have on account of, related to, or in any way arising out of, any and all known and unknown, foreseen and unforeseen, suspected or unsuspected injuries, damages, and the consequences thereof in any way arising out of or relating in any way to the Action, which were asserted or that could have been asserted.
-42 constitute a waiver of Section 1542 of the California Civil Code and Section 20-7-11 of the South Dakota Codified Laws, each of which provides that a general release does not extend to claims which the creditor does not know or suspect to exist in his favor at the time of executing the release, which if known by him must have materially affected his settlement with the debtor, and a waiver of any similar, comparable, or equivalent provisions, statute, regulation, rule, or principle of law or equity of any other state or applicable jurisdiction.
+claims, demands, actions, suits, and all any proceedings, causes of action, damages, liabilities, costs, expenses, penalties and attorneys' fees, of any nature whatsoever, whether class, individual, or otherwise in nature, whether directly, representatively, derivatively or in any other capacity, that Releasors, or each of them, ever had, now has, or hereafter can, shall, or may have on account of, related to, or in any way arising out of, any and all known and unknown, foreseen and unforeseen, suspected or unsuspected injuries, damages, and the consequences thereof in any way arising out of or relating in any way to the Action, which were asserted or that could have been asserted.

+Released Claims do not include any claims against any Non-Settling that these releases constitute a waiver of Section 1542 of the California Civil Code and Section 20-7-11 of the South Dakota Codified Laws, each of which provides that a general release does not extend to claims which the creditor does not know or suspect to exist in his favor at the